goethan/Udacity_Projects/tentative/ml.md

 For these reasons, NaN values in only financial features will be replaced by zeros.

-2. What features did you end up using in your POI identifier, and what selection process did you use to pick them?
+> 2. What features did you end up using in your POI identifier, and what selection process did you use to pick them?
 Did you have to do any scaling?
 Why or why not?
 As part of the assignment, you should attempt to engineer your own feature that does not come ready­made in the dataset ­­ explain what feature you tried to make, and the rationale behind it.

 (You do not necessarily have to use it in the final analysis, only engineer and test it.)
 In your feature selection step, if you used an algorithm like a decision tree, please also give the feature importances of the features that you use, and if you used an automated feature selection function like SelectKBest, please report the feature scores and reasons for your choice of parameter values.  [relevant rubric items: “create new features”, “properly scale features”, “intelligently select feature”]

-3. What algorithm did you end up using?
+> 3. What algorithm did you end up using?
 What other one(s) did you try?
-How did model performance differ between algorithms?  [relevant rubric item: “pick an algorithm”]
+How did model performance differ between algorithms?

- 4. What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
+> 4. What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
 How did you tune the parameters of your particular algorithm?
 (Some algorithms do not have parameters that you need to tune ­­ if this is the case for the one you picked, identify and briefly explain how you would have done it for the model that